cloud-bulldozer/benchmark-operator/docs/api_load.md

 ## What does it do?

-The API Load workload will execute a load test using [OCM API Load](https://github.com/cloud-bulldozer/ocm-api-load) After running it will perform an ES indexig for all the request that have been generated and upload all the files to a snappy server.
+The API Load workload will execute a load test using [OCM API Load](https://github.com/cloud-bulldozer/ocm-api-load) After running it will perform an ES indexing for all the requests that have been generated and upload all the files to a snappy server.

+## Sections

-## Required sections
+### Required sections

 `elasticsearch` section, it is needed to index all the documents that are used for results.

+### Optional sections

-`snappy` section, it is needed to upload the raw files in case we need them for further analysis.
+[`snappy`](https://github.com/cloud-bulldozer/snappy-data-server) section, it is needed to upload the raw files in case we need them for further analysis.

 ## Variables